OpenBazaar/official_site/_posts/blog/2018-08-29/2018-08-29-how-to-build-a-search-engine-for-openbazaar.markdown

 **4) Use IPNS record validity**

 Every time a user publishes new content they publish an IPNS record containing an expiration date in the DHT.
-That expiration date is the time at which the user’s listings will drop out of the network absent them re-publishing which happens automatically at startup and once a day thereafter.
+That expiration date is the time at which the user’s listings will drop out of the network absent them re-publishing which happens automatically when their node starts up and once a day thereafter.

 When you query for a user’s listings or profile or anything else, your node looks up the IPNS record.
 You could theoretically use this expiration date as a proxy for the last good timestamp for the peer and beyond that stop serving their listings.